Mission Vision Principles Connect

 IFC Publications

-Establishing a new Instream Flow and Water Level Conservation Training, Research, and Development Center: Progress Report
+Instream Flow and Water Level Conservation (IFWLC) Training, Research and Development Center Multistate Conservation Grant Project (MSCG)

 For nearly two decades, interdisciplinary instream flow related conservation (protection, restoration and enhancement) training, research and development services were provided under the direction of the federal Cooperative Instream Flow Service Group (CIFSG) in Fort Collins, Colorado.
 After that group ceased to exist in 2001, no equivalent centralized uniform source of instream flow and water level conservation (IFWLC) training and support services has been established.